• Skip to primary navigation

 Almond flour in a wooden plate.

-One of the most healthier substitutes for potato starch is almond flour.
+One of the healthier substitutes for potato starch is almond flour.
 Almonds have a lot of vitamins and minerals.

 This replacement is usually used more often in sweets because it has a nutty aroma and sweet flavor.